yakostro/eagle_game/GDD.md

 - after catching the fish the fish should stay in the claws.
 - all the time when eagle carries fish we have to play flap_talons_out' animation.

-Handling animation:
-- when spacebar is pressed by user, switch animation to 'swoop_attack'
-- if fish is catched and eagle is carrying fish, switch animation to 'flap_talons_out'. it is already in the 'eagle.tscn/Animation'.

 ### Eating fish
 - The eagle can eat cought fish to get energy